trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 #### High-level conclusion

 Since the purpose of the project was more about learning and not coming up with a production-ready solution _I decided to go with the second option of serving the model from the client side_.
-This made the whole project much cheaper (actually with GitHub it was free to host it) and I could focus more on Machine Learning than on the autoscaling back-end infrastructure.
+This made the whole project much cheaper (actually with GitHub it was free to host it), and I could focus more on Machine Learning than on the autoscaling back-end infrastructure.

 ### Lower level breakdown

 Ok, so we've decided to go with the serverless solution.
-And now we have an image from the camera stream as an input that looks something like this:
+Now we have an image from the camera stream as an input that looks something like this:

 ![Printed Links Input](https://raw.githubusercontent.com/trekhleb/links-detector/master/articles/printed_links_detection/assets/06-printed-links-clean.jpg)